onedata/onedata-documentation/doc/using_onedata/access_and_invite_tokens.md

 All tokens are created in Onezone and can only be verified by Onezone.

 Tokens can be created using the wizard in Onezone web GUI or the [REST API].

+Tokens must be kept secret - unless they are safely confined with caveats, then passing a token to another party or publishing it is possible.

 ## Access tokens